JosephKhurshid/ParallelQuicksortBucketSort/README.md

 # ParallelQuicksortBucketSort
-A fork/join parallel QuickSort and a parallel BucketSort
+A fork/join parallel QuickSort and a parallel BucketSort implemetation that sorts a text file of unique integers and outputs the sorted list.
+In effect, emulating the performance of the UNIX sort -n command.

 # Execution Examples